Madagascar: Operation Penguin

-Madagascar: Operation Penguin is a platform video game for the Game Boy Advance, developed by Vicarious Visions and published by Activision.
-The game is based on DreamWorks' Madagascar animated film.
+Madagascar: Operation Penguin is a 2005 licensed platform game developed by Vicarious Visions and published by Activision for the Game Boy Advance.
+It is based on the DreamWorks Animation movie Madagascar and loosely follows events from the film's subplot, involving four penguins who attempt to escape the Central Park Zoo in order to live in Antarctica.
+Using various gadgets, the player traverses through 18 side-scrolling levels.
+The game's critical reception was mostly positive, with praise for its visuals and some criticism directed towards its gameplay and audio.

-Overview
+Gameplay

-The game loosely follows the penguin's side-plot from the film, as they attempt to escape from the Central Park Zoo.
-Players control Private throughout a variety of 2D platforming levels.
-Private obtains several gadgets and objects to assist him, including: a large frozen fish to attack, a fruit slingshot, a soda bottle jet pack, a straw blowpipe, and a hamburger wrapper parachute.
+Madagascar: Operation Penguin is a side-scrolling platform game based on the DreamWorks Animation film Madagascar, loosely following events from its subplot involving four penguins journey to escape the Central Park Zoo and live in Antarctica.
+The player primarily controls one of these penguins, Private, through 18 levels, while using various gadgets in order to traverse certain obstacles and enemies.

 Reception

 GameZone gave the game a 7.5/10, stating: "With more variety and some mini-games, this could have been a better game, but as it stands, it's still a good outing with those penguins from Madagascar".
 Console Gameworld said it offers "witty dialogue to keep the story moving along and has some replay value."
 Game Chronicles claimed that Operation Penguin is "technically a very solid game, and only falls apart once you realize that [...] it's all the same old same old."
+Operation Penguin received "Favorite Video Game" at the 2006 Nickelodeon Kids' Choice Awards.